 Meditation is a skill you can learn to manage stress, get a better night's rest, succeed academically, and achieve overall health and wellness.
 UNH Health Services offers individual, group, drop-in and online meditation classes.

 A free 4-week program to learn more about how mindfulness can reduce stress, impact academic success, and improve self-care.

 - Learn more and register.

 Guided Meditation for the UNH Community

-- For those who are new to meditation or who use meditation as part of their everyday self-care practice.
+This drop-in meditation is open to those who are new to meditation or those who use meditation as part of their everyday self-care practice.
+No registration is required.

 Health and Wellness Benefits of Meditation